 The Inn has five sea facing bedrooms, bar area, various restaurant and snug area, with comfy armchairs, to read or relax and or to have a drink.
 The bar has many CAMRA awards, specialising in Isle of Skye and Scottish beer, whiskies, gins.

-There is a classic menu focusing on local produce, simple and all homemade with a taste of Skye and a sustainable shellfish menu of lobsters, crabs, langoustines, mussels from Lochbay opposite.
+The Menu is a taste of Skye and focuses on land meets sea using local and sustainable produce.
+All dishes are simple and all homemade with a taste of Skye with a classic menu and shellfish menu of lobsters, crabs, langoustines, mussels from Lochbay opposite.

 Throughout the year, the Inn holds various events from music, films, pop ups, weddings.